 Gladiator Therapeutics Offers IBD Relief

-The Gladiator Therapeutics Far Infrared Blanket uses the far infrared technology to safely improve circulation which reduces the inflammation that can add to the painful symptoms of inflammatory bowel disease.
+The Gladiator Therapeutics Far Infrared Device uses the far infrared technology to safely improve circulation which reduces the inflammation that can add to the painful symptoms of inflammatory bowel disease.
 While there is no known cure for IBD, the painful symptoms can be addressed.
-Gladiator Blanket users who suffer from Crohn’s disease and ulcerative colitis have reported reductions in the frequency and duration of their flare-ups.
+Gladiator Device users who suffer from Crohn’s disease and ulcerative colitis have reported reductions in the frequency and duration of their flare-ups.
 With fewer flare-ups, they were able to regain a higher quality of life.